We offer coaching, seminars and training on family therapy,

 You are the expert about what you want - and about how you

 want it.
-During our systemic coaching, you are offered many
+During our systemic coaching, we offer you many

-choices, and your choices are honored.
+choices, and we honor your choices.
 We help you explore

 the likely consequences of your choices and check alternative ways that you can